pingcap/docs-cn/sql/tidb-specific.md

 ---
-title: The Proprietary System Variables and Syntaxes in TiDB
+title: TiDB Specific System Variables
-summary: Use the proprietary system variables and syntaxes in TiDB to optimize performance.
+summary: Use system variables specific to TiDB to optimize performance.
 category: user guide
 ---

-# The Proprietary System Variables and Syntaxes in TiDB
+# TiDB Specific System Variables

-On the basis of MySQL variables and syntaxes, TiDB has defined some specific system variables and syntaxes to optimize performance.
+TiDB contains a number of system variables which are specific to its usage, and **do not** apply to MySQL.
+These variables start with a `tidb_` prefix, and can be tuned to optimize system performance.

 ## System variable